wanjiasu/my-app/README.md

 ## Important Considerations
 - **Environment Variables**: Ensure your `.env` files are up-to-date.
-- **Database Setup**: It is recommended to use Docker for running the database, even when running the backend and frontend locally, to simplify configuration and avoid potential conflicts.
+- **Database Setup**: It is recommended to use Docker to run the database, even when running the backend and frontend locally, to simplify configuration and avoid potential conflicts.
 - **Consistency**: It is **not recommended** to switch between running the project locally and using Docker, as this may cause permission issues or unexpected problems.
-Choose one method and stick with it.
+You can choose one method and stick with it.

 ## Contributing

-If you wish to contribute to this project, please first discuss the change you wish to make via an [issue](https://github.com/vintasoftware/nextjs-fastapi-template/issues).
+If you wish to contribute to this project, please discuss the change you want to make via an [issue](https://github.com/vintasoftware/nextjs-fastapi-template/issues).

 Check our [contributing guide](https://github.com/vintasoftware/nextjs-fastapi-template/blob/main/CONTRIBUTING.md) to learn more about our development process and how you can test your changes to the boilerplate.

 ## Share your project!

-You can use our template to kick-start your project or streamline your efforts in securing funding.
+You can use our template to kick-start your project or streamline your efforts to secure funding.
 Starting with a strong foundation can make your product more resilient and allow you to focus on what matters most: delivering value to your customers.

 If our template has been part of your journey, we'd love to hear about it!
 Share your story with us, and we’ll help spread the word about your project through our social media channels, giving it a broader reach.

-Send us an email at contact@vintasoftware.com telling us a bit more about how our template helped you boost your project.
+Please email us at contact@vintasoftware.com telling us more about how our template helped you boost your project.

 ## Commercial Support